 Implementation of the Dodd-Frank Act was accomplished through numerous rulemakings by the CFPB and other federal agencies and entities.
-For example, the CFPB has issued a final rule, which became effective on January 10, 2014, specifying the characteristics of a "qualified mortgage".
+For example, the CFPB has issued a final rule, which became effective on January 10, 2014, and which was revised and amended several times, most recently in August 2016, specifying the characteristics of a "qualified mortgage".
 In addition, certain legislative initiatives, if adopted, could modify Dodd-Frank Act requirements and related regulatory requirements.
 It could be difficult for Freddie Mac and its sellers and servicers, including the Underlying Sellers and Underlying Servicers, to comply with any future regulatory changes in a timely manner, due to the potential scope and number of such changes, which could interfere with the servicing of the Mortgage Loans, limit default management and our loss mitigation options and lead to an increased likelihood of Certificate Realized Losses or Certificate Writedown Amounts.

-Further, the final servicing rules promulgated by the CFPB to implement certain sections of the Dodd- Frank Act, effective January 10, 2014, require servicers to, among other things, make good faith early intervention efforts to notify delinquent mortgagors of loss mitigation options and, to the extent that loss mitigation options are offered to mortgagors, to implement loss mitigation procedures and if feasible, exhaust all loss mitigation options before initiating foreclosure.
+Further, the final servicing rules promulgated by the CFPB to implement certain sections of the Dodd- Frank Act, effective January 10, 2014, and which were revised and amended several times, most recently in August 2016, require servicers to, among other things, make good faith early intervention efforts to notify delinquent mortgagors of loss mitigation options and, to the extent that loss mitigation options are offered to mortgagors, to implement loss mitigation procedures and if feasible, exhaust all loss mitigation options before initiating foreclosure.
 All of the Mortgage Loans secured by principal residences are subject to the CFPB servicing rules.
 It is possible that an Underlying Servicer's failure to comply with the new servicing protocols could adversely affect the value of the Certificates.